orbitalquark/gtdialog/doc/01_Installation.md

 ### Linux

-After compiling gtDialog, make a symlink from it to */usr/bin/* or elsewhere in your `PATH`.
+After compiling gtDialog, run the usual `make install` or `sudo make install` depending on your privilages.
+The default prefix is */usr/local* but you can change this by setting `DESTDIR` (e.g.
+`make install DESTDIR=/prefix/to/install/to`).
+Similarly, `make curses install` installs the curses version.

 ### Windows